The Richmond Promise Scholarship

 1. Email: You will need an email address to create an account for the online application

-3. *Remember: You must complete your FAFSA/Dream Act application by March 2 each year as a requirement for the Richmond Promise Scholarship unless you are ineligible to complete either financial aid application (i.e. not AB 540 eligible).
+3. *Remember: You must complete your FAFSA/Dream Act application by March 2 (or noted deadline) each year as a requirement for the Richmond Promise Scholarship unless you are ineligible to complete either financial aid application (i.e. not AB 540 eligible).

-4. Why do I have to fill out the FAFSA or Dream Act by March 2?
+4. Why do I have to fill out the FAFSA or Dream Act by the time I enroll?

 The FAFSA and the CA Dream Act application provide government financial aid to California residents.
-It is necessary that you apply by March 2 so you receive the maximum amount of financial support to make completing college as affordable as possible.
+It is necessary to apply so you receive the maximum amount of financial support to make completing college as affordable as possible.
 If you are not eligible to complete the FAFSA or Dream Act (not AB 540 eligible), you will be exempt from this requirement.

 Reminder: You complete either the FAFSA OR the Dream Act, not both, depending on your citizenship status.